Later in the morning, I will usually get a visit from Jon, or Ed, who are supervising my work.

-Daren and Duncan are both around all week but they both tend to work with the students in the second half of their year.
+Daren and Ed are both around all week but they both tend to work with the students in the second half of their year.
 This is when we get on to doing our own designs, I see Daren developing process lists and helping make sure the project is going to work out.

 ONCE WE’VE DONE THE FEW KEY TEACHING PROJECTS THEY HAVE HERE, WE ARE ENCOURAGED TO MAKE WHAT PIECES OF FURNITURE WE WOULD LIKE TO DO

 THIS IS NOT LIKE A SCHOOL OR A COLLEGE, IT’S MORE LIKE A REAL WORKSHOP, WORKING FOR 50 WEEKS A YEAR…

 Jonathan from Bark Furniture comes in once a week to talk with us either in a small group or on to one about what we are doing AFTER Rowden.
-I am hoping to stay here, they have a “post grad” studio for four small businesses and Jonathan and Duncan both help mentor and advise these students how to set up small businesses and take products to market.
+I am hoping to stay here, they have a “post grad” studio for four small businesses and Jonathan will help mentor and advise these students how to set up small businesses and take products to market.

 Angie Taffs is the other business advisor.
 She runs a six week course later in the year.
 A lot of the advice she gives is repeating the work of Jonathan Walters but from a slightly different perspective, good, practical, how to survive information.

 This is a very short year, but it is very full.
 What we get out of it I think depends a lot on what we are prepared to put in.
 This is not like a school or a college, it’s more like a real workshop, working for 50 weeks a year, not 3 short ten week college terms.
 A year is a very short time to learn all of the things involved with making furniture, but Daren and the rest of the staff are here to help us make the best of our time in a very full and, hopefully, very productive year.